 Begin medical treatment immediately after the workplace accident.
 You must see a doctor approved by the insurance company to receive coverage for your medical expenses.
-If you see someone that isn’t on the approved list, you’ll have to pay for those appointments out-of-pocket.
+If you see someone not on the approved list, you’ll have to pay for those appointments out-of-pocket.

-You should also hire a Dallas workplace accidents lawyer as soon as possible.
+You should also hire a Dallas workplace accident lawyer as soon as possible.
 We can investigate and collect evidence to submit to the insurance company.
-We will need to prove that your injury or illness occurred while you were performing your job duties.
-We have the resources necessary to track down witnesses, secure video footage, and obtain all medical records and documentation.
+We must prove that your injury or illness occurred while performing your job duties.
+We have the resources to track witnesses, secure video footage, and obtain all medical records and documentation.

 Most Common Causes of Workplace Accidents

-In 2019, 5,333 workers were killed on the job throughout the country – an average of around 15 deaths each day.
+There are an average of around 15 workplace deaths each day.
 Out of this number, approximately 20% of these deaths were in the construction industry.